Skip to content

 Christmas tree decorated with traditional ornaments | © National Trust Images/Paul Harris

 There's plenty to do at Paycocke's this Christmas.
-Visit Paycocke's House to experience an authentic Tudor Yuletide, kick off your Christmas shopping at the Tudor Craft Fayre and enjoy a mince pie or two in the tea-room.
-Watch this space for further details of our Christmas 2022 events.
+Visit Paycocke's House to experience an authentic Tudor Yuletide, enjoy a performance of A Christmas Carol and of course, enjoy a mince pie or two in the tea-room.

 Let The Companye of Merrie Folke transport you back 500 years to discover how Thomas Paycocke and his household would have spent the festive season, from the decorations they made to the food they ate.